TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/FurtherActions.rst

 are also important, of course.
 PHP settings, such as `open_basedir`, `disable_functions` often improve the security of your system and should be considered.

-In use cases where you rely on outbound connections and your php comes without support for curl it might be required to set `allow_url_fopen` to true.
+In use cases where you rely on outbound connections and your PHP comes without support for curl it might be required to set `allow_url_fopen` to true.

 Note that disallowing remote connections (e.g. by blocking outgoing traffic on a firewall in